The Web Health

 Does your neck appear darker than the rest of your skin?
 You’re not alone.
 According to a recent study, 19.5% of American adults suffer from a condition called acanthosis nigricans.

 This is more than it appears.
-Neck dark spots are potentially serious health issues, such as type 2 diabetes, insulin resistance, or even extremely rare internal cancers.
+Dark spots on the neck are potentially serious health issues, such as type 2 diabetes, insulin resistance, or even internal cancers.

 However, there is good news.
-Using the right technique, you are able to lighten your neck and treat the causes.
+Using the right technique, you are able to enlighten your neck and treat the cause.
 In this guide, we will discuss successful treatments and lifestyle changes to help you regain clear, healthy skin.

 Top Reasons Your Neck Looks Darker

 A darker neck can appear for many reasons.
 While some causes are harmless, others may indicate a health issue that requires attention.
-Here are the common causes behind darkening skin on your neck:
+Here are the common causes behind dark skin on your neck:

 Acanthosis Nigricans (AN)

-Acanthosis nigricans (AN) is a condition where the skin becomes dark and thick.
+Acanthosis nigricans (AN) is a condition where the skin becomes dark and thickoften seen as dark skin on the neck.
 It often feels velvety and appears most commonly on the neck, but it can also show up in skin folds such as the armpits and groin.
 It is frequently linked to insulin resistance and is commonly seen in people with type 2 diabetes or prediabetes.

 • Obesity